 A Renter’s Guide to Navigating The Coronavirus

-COVID-19 has put many Americans in a complicated situation.
-Strict orders to shelter in place are in effect for most of the nation, leaving millions unemployed and stuck at home — even if they can’t afford the rent during the novel coronavirus.
+The coronavirus has put many Americans in a complicated situation.
+Strict orders to shelter in place are in effect for most of the nation, leaving millions unemployed and stuck at home — even if they can’t afford the rent.